If you’re looking for an affordable internet plan, you may have seen the ads for T-Mobile Home Internet and wondered if it’s worth the savings.

 T-Mobile Home Internet’s unlimited data plan costs $50 per month when you set up AutoPay.
 Otherwise, it’s $55 per month.
 Taxes are included in that price.

-There are no contracts with the service.
-You can cancel at any time.
+There are no contracts with T-Mobile Home Internet.
+You can cancel anytime.

 When you sign up for T-Mobile Home Internet, the company will run a credit check.

-New customers must pay a one-time $35 activation fee as of November 2022.
+New customers must pay a one-time $35 activation fee.
 In the fine print, T-Mobile refers to this as an “assisted support or device connection charge.”

 However, some customers have told me that T-Mobile waived this charge for them.

 T-Mobile has special perks for new customers.
-At the time of this update in March 2023, T-Mobile is offering a $200 prepaid card when you sign up for home internet.
+At the time of this update in April 2024, T-Mobile is offering $200 back in the form of a virtual prepaid Mastercard.

 These offers change frequently.
 Check T-Mobile’s website to verify the latest offers.